ahlstromcj/seq66/README.md

         *   Removed the external set-master; use the set-master tab.
         *   Tightened meta-events and set-handling.
         *   More fixes to Song recording; added a Snap button for it.
+        *   Fixed the rendering of the beat indicator and pattern fonts.
+        *   Updated the man pages and the documentation.
     *   Version 0.92.1:
         *   Fixed issue #42 by adding scrollbars to I/O lists in Preferences when there are many ports on the system; also increased port